Arab Evangelical Church of São Paulo

+The Arab Evangelical Church of São Paulo is a Baptist Evangelical in São Paulo.
+It is affiliated with the Brazilian Baptist Convention.

+History

-The Arab Evangelical Church of São Paulo was established in 1935, by a Lebanese pastor in Sao Paulo.
+It was established in 1935, by a Lebanese pastor in São Paulo.
 He set a preaching point in Goias.
 It dedicated its own church building in 1979.
 It had in 2004 1 parish with 3 preaching points.

-It is a member of the World Communion of Reformed Churches.
+It was a member of the World Fellowship of Reformed Churches until 2015, when it became a member of the Brazilian Baptist Convention.